WHO WE ARE

 We are part of a network of more than 100 community-based Healthy Start projects across the United States.
-Our goal is to make sure all families have access to affordable, quality care to decrease the number of infants that don’t live to see their first birthdays.
+Our goal is to make sure all families have access to affordable, quality care to improve maternal and child health outcomes and quality of life.

 Launched in 1991

 The national Healthy Start program was launched in 1991 by the Health Resources and Services Administration, a branch of the United States Public Health Service.

 Medical care providers didn’t know why specific areas of the country were dealing with an increase in infant mortality and low birth weight babies.
 However, they did find that low-income white and minority women are at the highest risk.

 Demonstration Phase 1991-1996

 The Allegheny County Healthy Start project was one of only 15 national sites originally included in the 1991-1996 demonstration phase of the program.

 Healthy Start currently serves 104 projects in 39 states, the District of Columbia and Puerto Rico.
 Through the creation and implementation of truly innovative programs, Healthy Start has seen a steady decrease in infant mortality and low birth weights.

 Healthy Start provides support to women and children in need through free health programs and services in their communities.
 Healthy Communities, Healthy Families, Healthy Babies, Healthy Start.